Posted by Kaley Torres - Contact Author

 H.265/HEVC is a great successor to H.264/MPEG-4 AVC, many guys have access and apply this codec for better video quality and smaller size.
-However, many users just realized that they can't play HEVC videos on Photos, VLC, QuickTime in macOS High Sierra or Mojave.
+However, many users just realized that they can't play HEVC videos on Photos, VLC, QuickTime on macOS (Big Sur).
 For example, Handbrake encoded HEVC MP4 videos can't be played on High Sierra or later in QuickTime, HEVC is choppy or plays sound but not picture, VLC freezes when playing HEVC files or pops up a "No suitable decoder module" error, or they simply get an error message "Photos cannot play this video because it uses an unsupported format" etc.

 Why HEVC video won't play on MacBook Pro/Air, iMac etc?
 The fundamental reason comes that HEVC is not supported widely.
 The fact is that HEVC/H.265 file is absolutely not supported on Photos app and QuickTime Player, and you cannot play 4K H.265 on VLC without an installation of x265 codec.
 From an operating system perspective, HEVC codec is only compatible on macOS Higher Sierra or later.
 And old hardware can also result in HEVC video playback failure with lags and stuttering, as well as getting Mac computer overheated with exhausted CPU usage.

 You know, only macOS High Sierra or later supports HEVC H.265.
 If you're using old version macOS, the upgrading macOS will be the initial step to make HEVC/H.265 videos playable on Mac.
-But not all Mac computers are available to update to macOS High Sierra or Mojave.
-Here comes the compatible models on macOS High Sierra and Mojave:
+But not all Mac computers are available to update to macOS High Sierra, Mojave, or Catalina.
+Here comes the compatible models on macOS High Sierra, MOjave and Catalina:

 Playing HEVC/h.265 files also requires a lot on computer hardware.
 For solely CPU decoding, at least an Intel i7 or AMD Ryzen 5 or better CPU are needed to get a good experience.
 While CPU decoding could consume a lot of resource, and it's easy to get a high CPU usage, up to 350% for i7 processor.
 So you'd better configure your Mac computer with a graphic card which is available for hardware acceleration.
 For that, 5K iMac (late 2015), 27-inch iMac, and MacBook Pros 2016 or newer powered by the 7th Kaby Lake Intel Core processor support decoding and encoding 4K HEVC videos.